Mondogeo/RP2040-Zero-simple-blink-with-Micropython/README.md

 Second you can switch on the led not as white led but as a colored led with the function call neo_pixel(color_red, color_green, color_blue) where color_ is between 0 and 255.
+The function return 1 if everything goes ok otherwise return 0.